matsaragas/News-Articles-Search-Engine/README.md

 ### Run the Backend

-Navigate to the ['app'](app) directory and start the backend by running:
+Navigate to the [app](app) directory and start the backend by running:

 ```sh
 python main_app.py